 - Providing guidance in complying with the relevant local laws and regulations

 - Provision of a list of permits that may be applicable for your construction works

 Construction and development works can have far-reaching impacts on adjoining properties, pedestrians, traffic, neighbouring residents and businesses but also on the environment as a whole.
 Issues such as construction noise, stormwater pollution, sediment control and dust from demolition sites can be inconvenient or dangerous to the neighbourhood and our environment.

-Anyone building in our municipality should read through Council’s construction guidelines prior to commencing construction in order to ensure compliance with the relevant requirements.
+Anyone building in our municipality should read through Council’s Building Public Safety guidelines and Getting it right on your building site prior to commencing construction in order to ensure compliance with the relevant requirements.

 The City of Kingston requires developers and builders to carefully manage excavation, demolition and building works in the municipality.